hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 ![Comparison of Cassandra JPA libraries time](/assets/cassandra-jpa-example/results_time.png){: .image-center .image-width-justify-90}
 ***Figure:** Comparison of Cassandra JPA libraries processing time for the different operation types.*

-Jumping into the resources usage analysis, the Figure below presents CPU and RAM usage of the Java application and Cassandra while performing the tests that provided the previously presented results.
+Jumping into the resources usage analysis, the Figure below presents CPU and RAM consumption of the Java application and Cassandra while performing the tests.
 Overall, **Kundera presents significant lower CPU usages on both Cassandra and Java application**.
-Regarding RAM usage, there is no significant difference or impact on Cassandra when all JPA libraries are being used.
+Regarding RAM, there is no significant difference or impact on Cassandra when all JPA libraries are being used.
 However, Kundera and Achilles seem to use more RAM than Datastax libraries.
-For instance, on the 10K operations test, Kundera presents up to 78% less CPU usage on Cassandra, and up to 41% less CPU usage on Java application.
-Regarding RAM usage, Kundera and Achilles have more 7% of RAM usage than Datastax libraries.
+For instance, on the 10K operations test, Kundera presents up to 78% less CPU usage on Cassandra, and up to 41% less CPU consumption on Java application.
+Regarding RAM usage, Kundera and Achilles use more 7% of RAM than Datastax libraries.
-Such differences might related with the fact that **Kundera holds operations on RAM before submitting them to Cassandra**, which has a minor impact on RAM usage but a very significant impact on low CPU usage both on client and server applications.
+Such differences might related with the fact that **Kundera holds operations on RAM before submitting them to Cassandra**, which has a minor impact on RAM but a very significant impact on low CPU consumption both on client and server applications.
 However, it is still open to clarify if a higher complexity on the stored data will have a higher impact on RAM usage.

 ![Comparison of Cassandra JPA libraries resources](/assets/cassandra-jpa-example/results_resources.png){: .image-center .image-width-justify-90}
 ***Figure:** Comparison of Cassandra JPA libraries resources usage.*

 # Conclusion

 In conclusion, Kundera presents up to 28% faster performance results with significant lower CPU impact on both client application and Cassandra server.
 Such interesting results are significant and should be considered while designing your next Cassandra and Java project, in order to reduce resources usage and increase processing throughput.
-Nevertheless, do not forget to validate the behavior of Kundera with your specific data characteristics, requirements and complexity.
+Nevertheless, do not forget to evaluate the behavior of Kundera with your specific data and entities characteristics, requirements and complexity.

 ![Nice](/assets/cassandra-jpa-example/nice.gif){: .image-center}